Dijaa/language-mkq/README.md

-# language-mkq README
+# Language-MKQ README

-It's is a extesion to use when you are using the language MKQ, or OTM Suit
+This is an extension to use when you are working with the MKQ language or OTM Suit.

 ## Features

-On this first prewiew this extesion do the Syntax Highlight of .mkq and .myo
+In this initial preview, the extension provides syntax highlighting for `.mkq` and `.myo` files.

 ## Known Issues

 ###  1.0.0

-Initial release of Extesion
+This is the initial release of the extension.

-**It's my first extesion, so i can have some bug, have somethings to do and more things do finish to be better.
-Thank you for use it!**
+**Please note that this is my first extension, so there might be some bugs and things to improve.
+Your feedback is greatly appreciated!
+Thank you for using it!**